maarten-pennings/ElektroClub2022/pcboutline/readme.md

 I've drawn the 4 digits in Visio using "Arial Rounded MT Bold" at 150pt.
 At this size, the four digits span 100mm, the target width of the PCB.

-I rendered the digits twice, once bold (blue) and once not (black/gray).
+I rendered the digits twice, once bold (blue) and once non-bold (black/gray).
 The black/gray will be exported as png for EasyEDA silk screen.

 I used the blue as a reference for a hand crafted outline.